 Several factors could violate the identifying assumptions of our difference-in-difference strategy.
+We discuss the challenges to identification in detail in this section and we provide the results of the robustness tests in the results section.
 First, variation in the child benefit amounts received is largely driven by differences in the number of children in the municipality.
 High fertility may be correlated with conservative social norms, which may, in turn, have an impact on increases in the vote share for the conservative party.
 We conduct an event study analysis to show that treatment intensity does not explain changes in the support for PiS before the introduction of the child benefit.
 However, it is possible that for some conservative voters, simply declaring a conservative ideology was not enough.
 The introduction of the child benefit program may have made the conservative values of PiS more salient to these voters, and may have convinced them that PiS would defend traditional family values.
 We control for the share of 13-17-year-olds in the municipality's population in 2011 to address this issue.
 Although this variable measures people's preferences for having children, the parents of these children were not eligible to receive the child benefit because their children were already 18 years old in 2016.
 Thus, our identifying variation is not derived from deep-rooted, municipality-specific fertility preferences, but from temporary fertility patterns.
 We also control for other proxies of social norms (incidence of out-of-wedlock births, support for the EU membership).
 In additional checks, we control for revealed measures of religiosity to isolate the influence of the Catholic church.
 Finally, we use a LASSO double-selection procedure (Belloni, Chernozhukov, and Hansen, 2014) with a large number of additional covariates, in order to address the issue of the incorrect selection of control variables.

-Second, the effects may be biased by political and ideological polarization.
+Second, the effects may be biased by political polarization and cultural change.
+For example, Grosfeld et al. (2021) document secularization of the Polish society in recent years.
 We control for the initial PiS vote shares to address the issue of political polarization, and we control for other proxies of social norms mentioned above to address the issue of cultural change.
 We also test whether changes in social norms affect our results by controlling for changes in the incidence of out-of-wedlock births and marriage rates between 2011 and 2014.
 One additional concern is that PiS may have altered its ideology in response to the ideological polarization of the society.
-However, there was no substantial change in the political positions of PiS during the study period (Figure B.9).
+However, there was no substantial change in the political positions of PiS during the study period (Figure B.3).
 Finally, we investigate heterogeneity in the effects depending on voters' support for the EU and initial support for PiS to address the issue of political and ideological polarization.